ddev/ddev/docs/users/extend/customization-extendibility.md

 ```

 ## Providing custom nginx configuration
-The default web container for ddev uses NGINX as the web server.
-A default configuration is provided in the web container that should work for most Drupal 7+ and WordPress projects.
+The default configuration for ddev uses nginx as the web server (`webserver_type: nginx-fpm` in .ddev/config.yaml).
+Default configurations are provided for most project types.
 Some projects may require custom configuration, for example to support a module or plugin requiring special rules.
 To accommodate these needs, ddev provides a way to replace the default configuration with a custom version.

 - Run `ddev config` for the project if it has not been used with ddev before.
 - Create a file named "nginx-site.conf" in the ".ddev" directory for your project.
 In the ddev web container, these are separate per project type, and you can see and copy the default configurations in the [web container code](https://github.com/drud/ddev/tree/master/containers/ddev-webserver/files/etc/nginx).
 You can also use `ddev ssh` to review existing configurations in the container at /etc/nginx.
 - Add your configuration changes to the "nginx-site.conf" file.
 You can optionally use the [ddev nginx configs](https://github.com/drud/ddev/tree/master/containers/ddev-webserver/files/etc/nginx) as a starting point.
 [Additional configuration examples](https://www.nginx.com/resources/wiki/start/#other-examples) and documentation are available at the [nginx wiki](https://www.nginx.com/resources/wiki/)
 - **NOTE:** The "root" statement in the server block must be `root $WEBSERVER_DOCROOT;` in order to ensure the path for NGINX to serve the project from is correct.
-- Save your configuration file and run `dev start` or `ddev restart` to start the project.
+- Save your configuration file and run `ddev restart` to start the project.
 If you encounter issues with your configuration or the project fails to start, use `ddev logs` to inspect the logs for possible NGINX configuration errors (or use `ddev ssh` and inspect /var/log/nginx/error.log.)
+- The `location ~ ^/(phpstatus|ping)$ {` block is required for the webserver container healthcheck to work.
+`
 - Any errors in your configuration may cause the web container to fail and try to restart, so if you see that behavior, use `ddev logs` to diagnose.
-- **IMPORTANT**: Changes to .ddev/nginx-site.conf take place on a `ddev restart`.
+- **IMPORTANT**: Changes to .ddev/nginx-site.conf take place on a `ddev restart` or when the container is rebuilt for another reason.

+## Providing custom apache configuration

+If you're using `webserver_type: apache-fpm` or `webserver_type: apache-cgi` in your .ddev/config.yaml you can override the default site configuration by adding a `.ddev/apache/apache-site.conf` configuration.
+A default configuration is provided in the web container that should work for most projects.
+Some projects may require custom configuration, for example to support a module or plugin requiring special rules.
+To accommodate these needs, ddev provides a way to replace the default configuration with a custom version.

+- Run `ddev config` for the project if it has not been used with ddev before.
+- Create a file named "apache-site.conf" in the ".ddev/apache" directory for your project.
+In the ddev web container, there may be various configuratons per project type, and you can see and copy the default configurations in the [web container code](https://github.com/drud/ddev/tree/master/containers/ddev-webserver/files/etc/apache2).
+You can also use `ddev ssh` to review existing configurations in the container at /etc/apache2.
+- Add your configuration changes to the "apache-site.conf" file.
+You can optionally use the [ddev apache configs](https://github.com/drud/ddev/tree/master/containers/ddev-webserver/files/etc/apache2) as a starting point.
+- **NOTE:** The `DocumentRoot $WEBSERVER_DOCROOT` and related `        <Directory "$WEBSERVER_DOCROOT/">` statements must be provided as variables in order to ensure the docroot is updated correctly.
+- Save your configuration file and run `ddev restart` to start the project.
+If you encounter issues with your configuration or the project fails to start, use `ddev logs` to inspect the logs for possible apache configuration errors (or use `ddev ssh` and inspect /var/log/apache2/error.log.)
+- The alias `Alias "/phpstatus" "/var/www/phpstatus.php"` is required for the healthcheck script to work.
+`
+- Any errors in your configuration may cause the web container to fail and try to restart, so if you see that behavior, use `ddev logs` to diagnose.
+- **IMPORTANT**: Changes to .ddev/apache/apache-site.conf take place on a `ddev restart` (or when the container is rebuilt for another reason).

 ## Providing custom PHP configuration (php.ini)